mathiasbynens/jsesc/README.md

 #### `es6`

 The `es6` option takes a boolean value (`true` or `false`), and defaults to `false` (disabled).
 When enabled, any astral Unicode symbols in the input will be escaped using [ECMAScript 6 Unicode code point escape sequences](http://mathiasbynens.be/notes/javascript-escapes#unicode-code-point) instead of using separate escape sequences for each surrogate half.
 If backwards compatibility with ES5 environments is a concern, don’t enable this setting.
+If the `json` setting is enabled, the value for the `es6` setting is ignored (as if it was `false`).

 ```js
 // By default, the `es6` option is disabled: